arackaf/micro-graphql-react/readme.md

 Full docs are [here](https://arackaf.github.io/micro-graphql-react/docs)

-A live Suspense-based demo of this library is [here](https://arackaf.github.io/micro-graphql-react/demo)

 The slides for the GraphQL Texas talk I gave are [here](https://arackaf.github.io/micro-graphql-react/slides)

 The rest of this README describes in better detail the kind of cache management problems this project attempts to avoid.